Liam Cooper: Premier League

 Cooper missed Leeds' first Premier League game for 16 years in a 4–3 away defeat to Liverpool on the opening day of the season after picking up an injury.
 In the following match, he made his first Premier League start since September 2009 in a 4–3 win over Fulham.
 The period between stands at 10 years, 359 days was a league record for the greatest length of time between starts.
 The following game against Sheffield United also marked his 200th appearance with the club and the first player to reach that number of games since Luciano Becchio in 2012.
 Cooper joins a select group of just 70 players that have made over 200 appearances for the club, including teammate Stuart Dallas who also hit the milestone later in that season.

 Return to the Championship

 On 6 August 2023, Cooper scored the team's first goal on the opening day of Leeds' 2023–24 Championship league campaign, a 2–2 home draw with Cardiff City, injuring his knee in the process, which kept him out of the team until his 20 September return as a second-half substitute against Hull City.

-Cooper left Leeds when his contract expired in June 2024, ending his 10-year stay with the club.
+On 11 September 2024, Cooper left Leeds permanently, ending his 10-year stay with the club as captain.

 CSKA Sofia

-On 11 September 2024, Cooper signed for Bulgarian First League club CSKA Sofia.
+On the same day, Cooper moved to Bulgaria, signing for Bulgarian First League club CSKA Sofia.

 Sheffield Wednesday

-On 17 November 2025, Cooper joined Championship side Sheffield Wednesday until the end of the season.
+On 17 November 2025, Cooper returned to England, joining Championship side Sheffield Wednesday on a free transfer running until the end of the season.
+He made his debut the following weekend on 23 November in the Steel City derby against local rivals Sheffield United, where he came on as a first half substitute for teammate Dominic Iorfa, which later saw the Owls lose 0–3 to the latter.
+He scored his first goal for Wednesday on 21 December, rifling home a failed clearance from a free-kick against Ipswich Town.
+Following the end of the 2025–26 season, the club confirmed that they had offered him a new contract.
+In June 2026, he signed his new one-year contract keeping him at the club until the summer of 2027.